syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ## Resize

-Resizing an appointment is another way to change its start or end time.
+Resizing an appointment is another way to change its start and end time.
 Mouse hover on the appointments, so that the resizing handlers gets displayed on either sides of the appointment which allows resizing.
 The resizing functionality can be enabled/disabled by setting the [enableAppointmentResize](/js/api/ejschedule#members:enableappointmentresize) property.
 By default it is set to `true`.

 {% highlight html %}